The Great Canadian Baking Show season 9: Episode 7: Fairy Tale Week

 For the first-ever Fairy Tale Week, the bakers were given 2.5 hours to reinvent fairy bread, a popular treat in Australia and New Zealand at children's parties, as eight buns with sprinkles made by the bakers, for their signature challenge.
-In the technical challenge set by Bruno, the bakers had to bake ten cookies as a reimagining of sugar plums, in 1 hours and 45 minutes.
+In the technical challenge set by Bruno, the bakers had to bake ten cookies as a reimagining of sugar plums, in 1 hour and 45 minutes.
 The cookies must resemble plums and are composed of soft cookies sandwiched around plum jam and whipped ricotta cheese.
 For the showstopper challenge, the bakers were given 4.5 hours to create an edible pop-up story book of their favourite fairy tale, with components made of cake and cookies.